Introduction

 What intelligent scheduling actually does for SLA performance

-- Skills-based matching — automatic enforcement of credential and certification requirements at the point of assignment.
-A clinician without the required qualification cannot be scheduled for it — the constraint is embedded in the engine, not checked manually afterward.
+• Skills-based matching: Automatic enforcement of credential and certification requirements at the point of assignment.
+A clinician without the required qualification for a specific procedure or acuity level cannot be scheduled for it.
+The constraint is embedded in the engine, not checked manually afterward.

-- Continuity of care automation — configurable preferred-worker rules that automatically attempt to assign the same staff member to recurring patient visits, only escalating when a continuity conflict would breach the SLA window.
+• Continuity of care automation: Configurable preferred-worker rules that automatically attempt to assign the same staff member to recurring patient visits, only escalating to a manual override when a continuity conflict would breach the SLA window.

-- Dynamic reallocation — when a sick call, traffic delay, or urgent referral disrupts the schedule, the system identifies the optimal reallocation in real time — flagging at-risk SLAs and proposing solutions before a breach occurs.
+• Dynamic reallocation: When a sick call, traffic delay, or urgent referral disrupts the schedule, the system identifies the optimal reallocation in real time, flagging at-risk SLAs and proposing solutions before a breach occurs, not after.

-- SLA-tiered prioritization — when multiple service contracts are active simultaneously, the engine prioritizes based on configured urgency and penalty exposure — protecting the most sensitive commitments first.
+• SLA-tiered prioritization: When multiple service contracts are active simultaneously, the scheduling engine prioritizes based on configured urgency and penalty exposure, ensuring the most sensitive commitments are protected first.

 3. Mobile Workforce Technology: Execution at the Frontline